strategineer/personal-website/content/books/2024-07-02/index.md

 I picked this book up after being really disappointed with [John Scalzi's The Kaiju Preservation Society](/books/2024-07-01/).
 It's a meh novel but its poor handling of "woke" themes is particularly pathetic.

-Having read [The Galaxy, and the Ground Within](/books/2023-06-21/) by Becky Chambers last year and having really enjoyed it, I knew that she was interested in and skilled at telling empathetic stories about diverse people, unique and deserving of love, at least understanding, anyway.
+Having read [The Galaxy, and the Ground Within](/books/2023-06-21/) by Becky Chambers last year and having really enjoyed it, I knew that she was interested in and skilled at telling empathetic stories about diverse people, unique and deserving of love.
+She tells hopeful and happy stories without shying away from "real" issues which everything in a world that I can believe in.

 And yes, I made a great choice.
 The Long Way To A Small, Angry Planet is a fantastic novel with characters that are so alive and believable that they might as well be leaping off the page.